19hours/sg-statutes/Acts/Human Organ Transplant Act.md

 (b) at least one shall be a lay person.

+[1/2004]

 (3) The transplant ethics committee appointed under subsection (1) shall assess and, where appropriate, give its written authorisation for the living donor organ transplant to be carried out.

+[1/2004]

-(4) Anything done by the transplant ethics committee of a hospital, a member of the transplant ethics committee, or any person acting under the direction of the transplant ethics committee or the Director, in good faith for the purposes of the exercise of the functions of the transplant ethics committee or in accordance with this Act shall not subject the member or person personally to any action, liability, claim or demand.
+(4) Anything done by the transplant ethics committee of a hospital, a member of the transplant ethics committee, or any person acting under the direction of the transplant ethics committee or the Director, in good faith for the purposes of the exercise of the functions of the transplant ethics committee or in accordance with this Act, shall not subject the member or person personally to any action, liability, claim or demand.

+[1/2004]

 (5) Nothing in subsection (4) shall absolve any person from having to obtain the consent of a person before carrying out any medical procedure on that person.

+[1/2004]

 ### Regulation of transplant ethics committees